In the past year there have been no (major) changes in the employment laws in the Dutch Caribbean.

 Disputes between an employer and an employee are brought before the competent Court of First Instance of the relevant jurisdiction.
 The procedure may be initiated by either the employer or the employee.

 No professional legal representation is required in proceedings in front of the Court of First Instance; the parties can argue their case in person.
-In appellate proceedings before the joint Court, legal representation from an attorney in law is required.
+In appellate proceedings before the Joint Court, legal representation from an attorney at law is required.
 In the event of appeal proceedings before the Supreme Court, representation by lawyers specially trained for these proceedings is required.

-In employment disputes and disputes concerning a collective bargaining agreement, arbitration may be used as an alternative procedure.
+In employment disputes and disputes concerning collective bargaining agreements, arbitration may be used as an alternative procedure.

 However, arbitration is not a common procedure in connection with such disputes.
 To initiate an arbitrational procedure, the parties have to agree on that prior to initiating the arbitration.
 The procedure to reach an agreement is likely to take time and is also very costly.

-The Court can award certain procedural costs to the party that has successfully argued its standpoint but those costs are based on a fixed rate related to the monetary interest of the case and the procedural actions taken.
+The court can award certain procedural costs to the party that has successfully argued its case but those costs are based on a fixed rate related to the monetary interest of the case and the procedural actions taken.